multiversx/mx-sdk-analytics/README.md

 playwright install
 ```

-(Optional - If you see a warning about missing system dependencies)
+(Optional - If a warning is issued about missing system dependencies)
-Install system dependencies for Playwright, required libraries to ensure Playwright browsers can run correctly:
+Install system dependencies for Playwright - required libraries to ensure Playwright browsers can run correctly:
 ```
 sudo $(which playwright) install-deps
 ```